rweigel/phys305/flux.md

 If $\sigma=\frac{y}{l_y}\sigma_o$ and $\mathbf{v}=v_x\xhat$,

-1. sketch particles with the given density and velocity variation and determine if the flux is expected to be smaller, equal, or larger than the flux if $\sigma=\sigma_o$.
+1. sketch particles with the given density and velocity variation and determine if the flux is expected to be smaller than, equal to, or larger than the flux if $\sigma=\sigma_o$.

 Then find the flux that